-If the degree was received within the past five years and the student’s grades meet the requirements, he or she will be eligible to have the NKE waived.
-This only applies if the HR program has not changed substantially in the five years prior to being accredited.
+If the degree was received within the specified timeframe for that institution and program, and if the student’s grades meet the requirements, he or she will be eligible to have the NKE waived.

 What if my post-secondary institution becomes accredited part way through my education?

 As long as the program content has been the same for your whole education in that program, CPHR Alberta will recognize your accredited education toward waiving the NKE.

 What documents do I need to have to apply for the Senior Path Experience Validation Assessment?